 Someone might want to test the Countryman for HGH because it is definitely not mini.
 The 4-door vehicle has 30 percent more cargo space (read: toy and snack space) than the company’s previous models, thanks to rear seats that fold and slide.
 Safety-wise, there’s a system of 7 airbags and a smart crash-sensor system that cuts the fuel line, unlocks the doors, and flips on the hazards in the event of an accident.
 The 134 horsepower ride (upgradable to 189) also has an in-dash tech panel that can connect to Spotify and Pandora, and offers a sonar-esque parking system that makes it easier to squeeze into the school drop-off line without bumper-tapping the head of the PTA.

 Honda finally shoehorned a bit more oomph in the fifth generation of their sporty SUV: While the base model features a rather standard 184-hp, 2.4-liter 4-cylinder engine, the EX, EX-L, and Touring models have a 1.5-liter turbo engine with 190 hp.
-Elsewhere, you’ll find some teched-out, toddler-satisfying touches, including a new 9-speaker, sing-along ready sound system and, best of all, a total of 4 USB ports – 2 of which are high-powered 2.5 amp units.
+Elsewhere, you’ll find some teched-out, toddler-satisfying touches, including a new 9-speaker, sing-along ready sound system and, best of all, a total of four USB ports – two of which are high-powered 2.5 amp units.
 Meaning?
 Even when you’re ready to lose it on hour 4 of the traffic-clogged crawl to your weekend home, Dora will still be able to entertain the kids.

 The redesigned Compass, which looks like the tiny cousin of the Grand Cherokee, provides Jeep with a vehicle in the Crossover SUV category.
 The 5-seater will provide you with a 2.4-liter, 4-cylinder with 180 horsepower and a smoother ride: Engineers added frequency damping shock absorbers on the front and rear struts to squash vibrations and keep sippy cups from flying when you hit a pothole.
-Nearly 27 cubic feet of cargo space (53.6 if you fold the seats down) and 2 off-road packages (Active Drive or Active Drive Low, both of which feature full-time 4×4) offer the goods you’ll need for family getaways that are far aways.
+Nearly 27 cubic feet of cargo space (53.6 if you fold the seats down) and two off-road packages (Active Drive or Active Drive Low, both of which feature full-time 4×4) offer the goods you’ll need for family getaways that are far aways.

 Is an SUV not in your family plans?
 Then the updated subcompact hatchback version of Nissan’s popular Versa might be.
 With its sharp lines and swept-back headlights, the 5-seater looks more weekend warrior than Wet-Naps and bottles.
-It has a respectable 18.8 cubic feet of cargo space, 2 12-volt outlets and generous USB ports makes it right for small families.
+It has a respectable 18.8 cubic feet of cargo space, two 12-volt outlets and generous USB ports makes it right for small families.
 Bonus: Its Big Gulp-sized cup holders can fit a snack tub of goldfish, which means less crackers crushed in the floor mats.
 Available in 1.6-liter 4-cylinder engine, good for 109 horsepower.

 Besides all the room you expect from the mini-van genre, the Pacific Hybrid plugs in, using a 16-kWh lithium-ion battery pack that nets a pure range of 30 miles.
 To keep the kids amused, the rear seat entertainment system plays movies and built-in games while offering internet access via 2 10-inch touchscreens.
 A built-in vacuum cleaner comes in handy for those times when the back seat looks like you got t-boned by a Nabisco truck.
 And the “Are We There Yet?” function lets the kids know how much time is left in the drive — so you never have to.

 Built and sold in Europe and Asia since 2003, the EcoSport will finally be making its way to the USA.
-It’s more Fiat than Ford, sp the car is technically a subcompact.
+It’s more Fiat than Ford, but the car is technically a subcompact.
 In fact, it’s one of the smallest SUVs around.
 An intelligent 4-wheel drive system helps keep the tires spinning on most conditions.
 Ford’s 8-inch touchscreen Sync system, connectivity with Android Auto and Apple Car Play, multiple USB jacks, and a Bang & Olufsen speaker system will keep the kids entertained.
 And there’s an integrated app that lets you remotely start your car, and helps you locate it if it’s stolen.
 Which is what happens when criminals see an empty car that’s running.